pminmin/RoomAI/README.md

 RoomAI is a toolkit for developing and comparing AI-bots of imperfect information games.

-# Quick Guidance

-### 1.1 Installation
+# Installation

-you can install roomai with pip
+You can install roomai with pip

 <pre>
 pip install roomai
 </pre>

-### 1.2 Developing an AI-bot and Testing It with Enviroments

-Here is an example for KuhnPoker.
+Try your first RoomAI program

 <pre>
 #!/bin/python